New Year Inspiration: My Top 10 Adventure Trips

 By Michael Lanza

 So as you’re thinking about what great adventures to take this year, consider that these admittedly subjective, personal picks are chosen from scores of backpacking, dayhiking, paddling, trekking, and other trips I’ve taken, domestically and internationally, over more than two decades as a writer for Backpacker magazine and other publications.
-See also my Top 10 family adventures post from a couple of weeks ago; some of these trips could have made either list.
+See also “My Top 10 Family Adventures;” some of these trips could have made either list.

 Make it a very happy new year.